 A member of the public will say to a Police officer “I want that suspect charged”.
 What does it mean to charge someone?
 Does it mean they are charged like a battery?
 In real terms, yes.
 When an indictment is read out to the suspect who committed the offence of shoplifting the charge may read something like: “on [date and time] at [location] you entered [store] and selected [items] of [the value] and past the last point of payment without offering payment for the goods, knowing they belonged to [store] and exited the [store] with the intention to permanently deprive them of the goods, contrary to [Section .. of the Theft Act 1968, – depending on which country]

 At the point when the suspect is charged, the suspect now becomes the defendant and is charged to court either for a (guilty or not guilty) plea hearing or sentencing.
-My point is when that member of the public said “I want that suspect charged”, it is mostly not likely that they rationalised this meaning for the word “charged” within that context.
-They more likely meant that they want the suspect to be punished.
-However, when a person is charged to court, they still have to be found guilty or note guilty, and under United Kingdom Law a person is innocent until proven guilty.
+My point is when that member of the public said “I want that suspect charged”, it is mostly not likely that they rationalized this meaning for the word “charged” within that context.
+It is more likely that they meant that they want the suspect to be punished.
+However, when a person is charged to court, they still have to be found guilty or not-guilty, and under British Law a person is innocent until proven guilty.

 Around June 2021 the then Prime Minister Boris Johnson together with Chief Medical staff Professor Christ Witty and the UK Government Chief Scientific Adviser Patrick Valance, conducted their regular press conference from 10 Downing Street.
 It was one of those presentations where further announcements were made with regards to national strategy to tackle the pandemic.
 Although I was not in the habit of doing so, that day I happen to watch it on TV.
 I then watched PM Johnson and heard him say something which in my view was hugely significant.
 I don’t remember the sentence exactly word for word, but I recall him saying something like “we have looked at all the evidence, and we see no evidence to the contrary, therefore, we are going full steam ahead…”